JaiyoungJoo/level2_cv_semanticsegmentation-cv-11/README.md

 |     HorizontalFlip,     Multiply([0.9,1,1.1,1.2]),     Rotate 90    |        0.9585      |

 We use HorizontalFlip,     Multiply([0.9,1,1.1,1.2]) as our final TTA combination
-You can use it by set argument when training "--transform True"

 ## Final Solution